-The government has entered into financed purchase agreements as lessee for financing of equipment and vehicles used in governmental activities and business-type activities.
+The government has entered into financed purchase agreements for financing of equipment and vehicles used in governmental activities.
 Interest rates range from 2.42% to 2.59%.
 The duration of the agreements are for three to seven years.
-The financed purchase agreement for business-type activities was paid off during the current fiscal year.
+The financed purchase agreement for governmental activities was paid off during the current fiscal year.